|Term||Start Date||End Date||Application Deadline|

 Embedded Spring 2020

 This program is only open to undergraduate students.

 Explore Argentina's health care system, challenges and the role of nurses.

-Learn and explore Argentina’s health-care system and some of the most relevant issues Argentina and in South America through a series of lectures and visits that will allow participants to better understand the biological, psychological, social, environmental, political and economic variables that shape the way in which healthcare is delivered.
+Learn and explore Argentina’s health-care system and some of the most relevant issues facing Argentina and South America.
+Through a series of lectures and visits, you will come to understand fully the biological, psychological issues that shape the way healthcare is delivered.
 The program will focus on access to health care, the challenges in promoting improvements in the system, and the role of nurses.